HARINI0102/PowerBI/README.md

-# PowerBI
-Amazon Dataset 2021 analysis
+"Amazon Dataset 2021 analysis"

-This repository contains a comprehensive dashboard created in PowerBI for analyzing Amazon Prime video user data.
+This repository includes a complete PowerBI dashboard for examining user statistics related to Amazon Prime video.

-The dashboard provides valuable insights into user behavior, subscription trends, content consumption patterns, and more.
+The dashboard offers insightful data on user behavior, trends in subscriptions, patterns of content consumption, and other topics.

-By visualizing key metrics and trends, stakeholders can make informed decisions to optimize user experience, content offerings, and marketing strategies.
-Let See algorithm for visulaization:
+Stakeholders may maximize user experience, content offerings, and marketing tactics by making educated decisions based on the visual representation of important data and trends.

+Let's look at the visualization algorithm:

-STEP 1: Extract Amazon prime dataset ( I have attached the dataset file) Step 2: Transform the data
+Step 1:  Extract the Amazon Prime dataset (the file containing the dataset is attached).

+Step 2: Transform the information

-Step 3 : load the data to power query
+Step 3: Open Power Query and load the data.

-Step 4: Do needed changes to the data (such as calculating,merge,append,balancing the null values etc,.)
+Step 4: Adjust the data as necessary (e.g., by computing, merging, appending, balancing the null values, etc.).

-Step 5: Start creating the visuals in canvas (Navigate through different sections of the dashboard using interactive filters and slicers.
-Drill down into specific metrics and dimensions to uncover actionable insights.)
+Step 5: Begin creating the visuals in Canvas.
+Use interactive filters and slicers to explore the dashboard's various parts.
+Investigate in-depth particular metrics and dimensions to get useful information.)
+Personalization: Customize the color scheme, visuals, and dashboard layout to match particular

-Customization: Customize the dashboard layout, visualizations, and colors to suit specific Step 6: Filtering, visuals,graphis,colors,title formating (Customize the dashboard layout, visualizations, and colors to suit specific requirements and preferences.
-Add new visualizations or metrics as needed to address specific business questions)
+Step 6: Formatting the title, images, graphics, colors, and filters (Adapt the dashboard's color scheme, graphics, and layout to your own requirements and preferences.
+When necessary, add new metrics or visuals to answer certain business problems.

-Step 7: publishing the data or can save as pdf or as .pbi file in PC.
+Step 7: publish the data or save it to a PC as a PDF or ".pbi "file.

 ############

-FEATURES USED:
-User Demographics,Subscription Trends,Content Consumption,Rating by total countries,User Engagement(TV/Movies), many slicers such as strat date,end date,no.of titles,etc,.
+User demographics, subscription trends, content consumption, rating by all nations, user engagement (TV/movies), and several slicers like start date, finish date, number of titles, etc. are among the features that are used.